-In this recipe, they are small, crunchy, chewy-inside, macaroon-like cookies made with almond flour, egg whites, and sugar.
+In this recipe, they are small, crunchy, chewy-inside, macaroon-like cookies made with all-purpose flour, whole almonds, egg whites, and sugar.

 These are some of the tastiest cookies I've ever tried.
 Their taste reminds me of Amaretti cookies.
 Their texture is different though, it is delicate and crackly.
 They practically melt away in your mouth.
 They look pale and bony - hence the name - but these cookies are absolutely delightful.
 A perfect accompaniment to a cup of tea or coffee.

 We've made these cookies with walnuts, pecans, cashews, and raisins instead of whole almonds and each variation was a hit.
 I love thesse cookies with walnuts.
 Maybe even more so than with almonds.
 You can't have enough of them.
 These cookies are a must-try!

 - 125 grams whole raw almonds or walnuts, pecans, cashews, raisins, or crazins

 - 75 grams unbleached all-purpose flour plus flour for dusting

 - 1 pinch fine sea salt

 - 2 large egg whites